simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Mar 08 2024 2126 UTC.

-Radio Blackout Forecast for Mar 08-Mar 10 2024
+Radio Blackout Forecast for Mar 09-Mar 11 2024

-              Mar 08        Mar 09        Mar 10
+              Mar 09        Mar 10        Mar 11
 R1-R2           20%           20%           20%
-R3 or greater    5%            5%            5%
+R3 or greater    1%            1%            1%

-Rationale: A slight chance for R1-2 (Minor-Moderate) radio blackouts due to isolate M-class flare activity will persist through 10 Mar primarily due to the potential exhibited by AR 3599.
+Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts all three days.

 ```